 All Ages Show is a new documentary film about the history of the music scene in Tri-Cities, Washington, that began in the mid-1980s and continues today.
 While Seattle’s music scene, was changing the world in the early 90s with “grunge,” Tri-Cities had its own thriving music scene inspired by Washington DC Hardcore, a scene that many didn’t think could exist in a smaller community.
 The film also asks the question: with music now so accessible, band exposure so saturated, and record companies on the decline, could there ever be a thriving music scene again?

 Reserved seating tickets ($15 adults, $10 students) are available online or by calling the box office at 509-529-6500.
-This event will have a total runtime of about 90 minutes.
+This event will have a total runtime of about two hours.

 Power House Movies are powered by what you can’t get anywhere else in the Walla Walla Valley.
 Not only do we showcase award-winning festival favorites, feature-length narratives, documentaries, and undiscovered gems, we pair them with exclusive content from the movie makers themselves – most often in conversation with our Director of Film Programming, Warren Etheredge.
 Join us for a night out in our historic venue, and enjoy a glass of wine with the show.
 It’s an experience worth leaving the couch for!